juju/docs/src/en/tutorial-02-example-charm.md

 ```

-Note: We deploy our local charm by referencing with a path (../trusty/example). mysql is on the other hand is deployed from the Charm Store (cs:mysql). "cs:mysql" tells juju to download the charm from over the network instead of uploadning it from our local directory repository.
+Note: We deploy our local charm by referencing with a path (../trusty/example). mysql is on the other hand is deployed from the Charm Store (cs:mysql). "cs:mysql" tells juju to download the charm from over the network instead of uploading it from our local directory repository.

 ## Look at the file with 'juju ssh'
 Lets look at the file we created inside the example/0 unit.
 We will do that using "juju ssh".